 Oklahoma City is an exciting vacation destination, and you can easily enhance that experience by renting an RV to explore.
 Having a motorhome to travel around with opens up a world of new possibilities in everything you do.
-In this city you can do everything from visiting unique points of interests, like the Oklahoma Firefighters Museum or American Banjo Museum, to catching a movie at the Winchester Drive-In Theatre.
+In this city, you can stay at great campgrounds while visiting unique points of interest, like the Oklahoma Firefighters Museum or American Banjo Museum, to catching a movie at the Winchester Drive-In Theatre.

 Being able to travel, sleep and play all in one place while on the move is an advantage in an area with lots of outdoor opportunities, so it's no mystery why you'd want to check out motorhome rentals in Oklahoma City.
 You can find a range of different classes of RV available on RVshare, but do you know the differences between them?